 Finalize pending proposals to UN Regulation No. 79 taking into account existing proposals, for consideration and potential adoption by GRVA at the June 2021 session;

-Develop a first proposal for a new UN Regulation and/or amendments to UN Regulation No. 79 for the evaluation and potential approval of new ADAS, which will be submitted for consideration by GRVA at the September 2021 session, and;
+Develop a first proposal for generic safety performance and assessment requirements for ADAS in the form of a new UN Regulation and/or amendments to UN Regulation No. 79, which will be submitted for consideration by GRVA at the September 2021 session, and;

-Finalize the new UN Regulation and related amendments to UN Regulation No. 79 for review and possible adoption by GRVA at the February 2022 session.
+Finalize the new UN Regulation and/or amendments to UN Regulation No. 79 for review and possible adoption by GRVA at the February 2022 session.

-2. If desired by the Contracting Parties of the 1998 Agreement, the TF on ADAS could develop a Global Technical Regulation compatible with the 1998 Agreement for consideration and possible adoption by GRVA at the September 2023 session as a second phase.
+2. As a second phase, if desired by the Contracting Parties of the 1998 Agreement, the TF on ADAS could develop a Global Technical Regulation compatible with the 1998 Agreement for consideration and possible adoption by GRVA at the September 2023 session.
+The scope of activities of TF on ADAS may be extended as requested through endorsement by GRVA.

 _______________